Between the past and the future lies what is undone

 Help keep independent research moving forward.

-You can be a pivotal force to help the next gerneration learn and understand the power of soverign computing.
+You can be a pivotal force to help the next generation learn and understand the power of sovereign computing.